 Best for

-• Internal data exploration and reporting.
+- Internal analytics and data exploration

 Where it falls short